Risk Information

 This law was enacted to prevent disruption to email communications caused by the mass distribution of profit-oriented advertisements and to create a sound environment for email usage.
 It mandates that senders of specified commercial emails include contact information and comply with related obligations.

 This law has shifted from an opt-out model to an opt-in model, strengthened enforcement, and enhanced international cooperation.
-Our Online Advertisement and Media segment and the distribution of advertising emails to users are regulated under this law.
-Therefore, amendments to the law may impose additional restrictions on our operations and marketing activities.
+The Group's Internet Advertising and Media Business and the distribution of advertising emails to users are regulated under this law.
+Therefore, amendments to the law may impose additional restrictions on the operation and promotional advertising of this business.

 Act on Development of an Environment that Provides Safe and Secure Internet Use for Young People